PeteChicchetti/Thrust-Aero-Group/README.md

   ## Description

-  This website is a front end only design, developed for the Thrust Aero Group.
+  This website is a front end only design as requested by Thrust Aero Group.
+The client sought to refresh their existing website, and this project was carried out in collaboration with Jason Black, who played a role in the redesign process.

   ## Table of Contents